sinadalvand/GeminiMassDeleteExtension/README.md

    - Either click the three-dot options menu next to any conversation and select **Select**.
    - Or click and hold down (long-press) on any conversation in the sidebar for `600ms`.
 3. **Select Chats**:
-   - Check the circular checkboxes next to the conversations you want to delete.
+   - **Click Checkboxes**: Check the circular checkboxes next to the conversations you want to delete.
+   - **Ctrl + A / Cmd + A**: Press `Ctrl+A` (or `Cmd+A` on Mac) when selection mode is active to quickly select all chats on the page.
+Pressing it again will deselect all chats.
+   - **Shift + Click**: Click a checkbox to select a chat, then hold down the `Shift` key and click another chat to select the entire range of chats in between (including the clicked item).
+If no previous chat was selected, Shift-clicking will simply check the clicked chat.
-   - Use the **Select All** checkbox in the "Recents" header to select all chats at once.
+   - **Header Toggle**: Use the **Select All** checkbox in the "Recents" header to toggle all chats at once.
 4. **Delete**:
    - Click the green trash bin icon at the top of the "Recents" section to begin deleting selected chats.
    - A progress bar will show the deletion count.